 October 23, 2019

-I’ve been aware of spoon theory for a few years now.
+Spoons, used in all these ways, references spoon theory.
 The theory originated with Christine Miserandino, who was trying to explain to her friend what living with lupus felt like, and reached for a handful of literal spoons to illustrate her point.
 She started using a spoon to represent a unit of mental or physical energy.

 The framework acknowledges that energy and resources are finite, and that we are all working with different baselines.
 Everyone needs to expend spoons to get through the day.
 Some of us have so many we don't even think about it, but if you start with fewer spoons, you are going to get depleted quicker.